-EMS units were in situ on 27 dredging vessels throughout 2020.
-One installation took place on a new vessel and one de-installation occurred due to a vessel being scrapped.
+EMS units were in situ on a maximum of 29 dredging vessels who carried out regular dredging activities throughout 2021.
+Three installations took place on new vessels and two de-installations occurred due to vessels being scrapped.
 Removed EMS units are serviced and returned to the pool of spares which is maintained by Foreshore Technology.